China–United States relations: George W. Bush administration (2001–2009)

+The 2003 United States invasion of Iraq and the failure of the United States to find evidence of weapons of mass destruction decreased China's respect for America's power and realism.

 China's paramount leader Hu Jintao visited the United States in April 2006.
 Bush visited Beijing in August for four days to attend the 2008 Summer Olympics.
 The president and his wife Laura were accompanied by Bush's father, the former president, and his mother Barbara.

-A public opinion poll of a representative population of China conducted by Pew in spring 2008 shows: